 Probate and Unmarried Couples

 The material on this page is part of the written material from a presentation I gave at a 2016 King County Bar Association probate seminar.
-The rules discussed below however apply equally to the end of a relationship when both parters are surviving.
+The principles discussed below however apply equally to the end of a relationship when both parters are surviving.

 In 1948, the Washington Supreme Court reviewed a case brought by a man whose female partner died after a seven-year relationship.
 Creasman v.
 Boyle, 31 Wn.2d 345, 347, 196 P.2d 835 (1948).
 Before her death, they purchased a home that was placed in her name alone.
 But the down payment for the home came from the proceeds of the sale of his automobile, and the payments on the mortgage came entirely from his earnings during the relationship.
 Id. at 359.
 After her death, he brought an action to recover his interest in the home.
 The trial court awarded him one-half of the home, and the rest to her estate.
 Id. at 346-47.
 But the Washington Supreme Court disagreed and reversed the trial court.
 The Supreme Court's ruling reaffirmed a harsh rule that had existed in Washington for unmarried couples, which later become known as the Creasman presumption, that is that “[p]roperty acquired by a man and a woman not married to each other, but living together as husband and wife, is not community property, and, in the absence of some trust relation, belongs to the one in whose name the legal title to the property stands.”
 Id. at 351.